-Ko Phangan Beaches , Ko Phangan is one of the famous islands in the Gulf of Thailand, that also include Ko Samui, Ko Tao and Koh Chang.
-While Ko Phangan has the the loveliest beaches among those 4, there is no comparing with the beautiful western beaches (Andaman sea); the ones on the western side are simply more impressive.
+Ko Phangan is one of the famous islands in the Gulf of Thailand, that also includes Ko Samui, Ko Tao, and Koh Chang.
+While Ko Phangan has the loveliest beaches among those 4, there is no comparison with the beautiful western beaches (Andaman sea); the ones on the western side are simply more impressive.

 Ko Phangan coastline is much more curved than its neighbor, Ko Samui’s.
 This created many little bays with intimate beaches and so, this island has a different appearance and atmosphere than Ko Samui.

 Importantly, in the Gulf of Thailand, there’s a strange phenomenon that appears in very few other bays in the world – there is only one cycle of high and low tide in 24 hours.
-These special conditions mean that for 6 months there’s high tide all day long (and low tide throughout the night); in the second half of the year there’s low tide every day all day long (and high tide throughout the night).
-So, in shallow beaches it’ll be impossible to bathe during the low months, and in the narrow beaches, no strip of beach will remain for you to sit on during the high months.
+These special conditions mean that for 6 months there’s high tide all day long (and low tide throughout the night); in the second half of the year, there’s low tide every day all day long (and high tide throughout the night).
+So, on shallow beaches, it’ll be impossible to bathe during the low months, and on the narrow beaches, no strip of beach will remain for you to sit on during the high months.

-In the western beaches of Ko Phangan (such as Haad Salad), you’ll get to see beautiful sunsets – which you won’t see on the eastern side.
-Also keep in mind that traveling in Ko Phangan isn’t simple or cheap (there’s no reason to drive anyway – other than get to parties).
-You’ll be mostly by the beach area – as captive audience, ‘bound’ to stay around the beach which means that prices will be high due to the lack of other options.
+On the western beaches of Ko Phangan (such as Haad Salad), you’ll get to see beautiful sunsets – which you won’t see on the eastern side.
+Also, keep in mind that traveling in Ko Phangan isn’t simple or cheap (there’s no reason to drive anyway – other than getting to parties).
+You’ll be mostly by the beach area – as a captive audience, ‘bound’ to stay around the beach which means that prices will be high due to the lack of other options.

 This review will cover Ko Pangan beaches while focusing on those suitable for families.
 I’ll start with the western side of the island then move clockwise towards the southern part (the beach map will be helpful to you).

 The small, magical bay is on the western side of the island, north of Haad Yao beach which is larger and wider.
-This beach is 20 minuets away (by car) from the Thong Sala pier and some 40 minuets from Haad Rin beach (for those seeking Fool Moon parties).
+This beach is 20 minutes away (by car) from the Thong Sala pier and some 40 minutes from Haad Rin beach (for those seeking Fool Moon parties).

 Along the beach (600 meters) you’ll find resorts of all sorts – some simple and humble and others of higher class (such as Green Papaya).
 You’ll also find here some restaurants, shops and massage centers.

 The sand is white and soft, but the beach is rather narrow and its waters rather shallow, so you cannot swim during the low season yet it’s suitable for children.
-During the high season you can swim yet some of the beach will disappear underwater.
+During the high season, you can swim yet some of the beaches will disappear underwater.

 Please consider that some 150 meters from the beach there’s a coral reef where you can do some snorkeling.
 Be careful as you enter the water, so you don’t step on coral reefs as you might get hurt.
 The bay is beautiful though, has a pleasant atmosphere and wonderful sunsets.

-Note: Haad Salad is pictured and seen in the clip which was taken on May, in the beginning of the low tide season (when there’s low during the entire day).
+Note: Haad Salad is pictured and seen in the clip which was taken in May, at the beginning of the low tide season (when there’s low during the entire day).

 This wide, large bay in the northern part of Ko Phangan, is crowned by towering mountains that protect it from the winds, and so it is an ideal base for fishing trips – and indeed you’ll find here a fishermen village and fishing boat pier.